Andrew Crisp

 Crisp previously held the position of Deputy Commissioner of Regional Operations of Victoria Police, appointed to this position by Chief Commissioner Graham Ashton in November 2015, after having served Victoria Police for 37 years.
 Prior to serving as Deputy Commissioner, Crisp served as Assistant Commissioner of State Emergencies and Security Command.

+In May 2025, Crisp was appointed the chair of the Ambulance Victoria Board commencing in July 2025.
+Crisp had earlier been on the board as a director commencing in June 2024, and stepped down to act as an interim Chief Executive Officer of Ambulance Victoria from 21 August 2024 to 30 June 2025.

 Crisp is a Returned Peacekeeping Veteran, having served in East Timor with the Australian Federal Police.
 Crisp also served in a capacity building mission to PNG.

 Crisp was awarded the Australian Police Medal in the 2012 Australia Day Honours.
 In 2022, Crisp was appointed Member of the Order of Australia in the 2022 Queen's Birthday Honours for "significant service to the emergency management sector in Victoria".